rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ![Figure 2 - Packing your project in a conda environment](./images/conda-envs.png)

+### Link Packaged models with ML experiments

+>TODO: how do we link the package models with models, data, etc. that we have before.
+After this step, we can query all related information, including packaged models.

-### 3. Serving Models
+###  Serving Models
-After showing the model to other data scientists, and optimize it even more, it is time to serve your models to the world.
+Given the packaged models, you can select suitable one and deploy as a service.

+In the following we show to do this using MLflow:

 MLflow Model has a standard format for packaging machine learning models that can be used in a variety of downstream tools.
 For example, the model can be used to serve as a service through a REST API.

 Student can go to the UI to check the saving model: